How to Start a Plant-Based Diet (for Kids)

 Does your child or teen talk about becoming a vegetarian?

-Are you intrigued by the health benefits of a plant-based diet for your family but don’t know where to start or if it’s safe?
+Are you intrigued by the health benefits of plant-based foods for your family but don’t know where to start or if it’s safe?

-A plant-based diet is associated with lower rates of cardiovascular disease, cancer and diabetes, making it one of the healthiest diets you can adopt for your family.
+A plant-based diet is associated with lower rates of heart disease (cardiovascular disease), cancer and diabetes, making it one of the healthiest diets you can adopt for your family.

 So what’s the benefit for kids?

-A diet of processed foods and few fruits and vegetables takes its toll on the body over time.
+A diet of processed foods and few fruits and vegetables takes its toll on the body over time, potentially leaving out essential nutrients, contributing to cholesterol levels, and high blood pressure.

 The greatest benefit of a healthy diet is its role in the possible prevention of some diseases, and it establishes lifelong healthy eating habits.

-A plant-based diet is rich in disease protecting phytonutrients.
+A healthy plant-based diet is rich in disease protecting phytonutrients.

 I’ll show you how to get your family started on a safe plant-based diet for kids.